FILIPINO CULTURAL DISTRICT

-In April of 2016, the Board of Supervisors unanimously passed legislation zoning out a large swath of land in San Francisco's red hot SOMA (South of Market) area.
-From 2nd St. on the east, to 11th St. on the west and going down from Market St. to Brannan, SOMA Pilipinas encompasses a wide variety of buildings, parks, and community services group that have served the Filipino community for decades.
+In April of 2016, the City's Board of Supervisors unanimously passed legislation zoning out a massive stretch of land in San Francisco's red hot SOMA (South of Market) area.
+Bounded by 2nd St. to the east, 11th St. to the west, and Brannan to the south, SOMA Pilipinas represents a diverse selection of small businesses, parks, and community service groups that have served the thriving Filipino community for decades.

-The formation of a cultural district will increase the visibility and celebrate the contributions of the Filipino c ommunity in SOMA, San Francisco, and the greater Bay-Area region.
+SOMA Pilipinas will increase the visibility and celebrate the contributions of the Filipino community in SOMA, San Francisco, and the greater Bay-Area region.

-Develop initiatives for the Filipino community to participate in the wealth creation of the Bay Area.
-SoMa Pilipinas embodies the struggles and triumphs for equity and justice for Filipinos in their new homeland.
+SOMA Pilipinas develops initiatives for the Filipino community to participate in the wealth creation of the Bay Area.
+SOMA Pilipinas embodies the struggles and triumphs for equity and justice for Filipinos in their new homeland.

 Future of the Filipino Cultural District

 SOMA Pilipinas was the dream of a Filipino community that has fought racism since the early 1900's and displacement since the 1970's.
 The presence of Filipino culture in Northern California can be traced to the state's Spanish period, and has had a strong influence in the city since 1900, initiated by humble farmworkers and cemented by their children alongside successive waves of immigration.